superfly/docs/rails/the-basics/sidekiq.html.md

 ## Run multiple processes

-Most production Rails applications run background workers in a seperate process.
-There's a few ways of accomplishing that on Fly that are [outlined in the multiple-proccesses](/docs/app-guides/multiple-processes) docs.
+Most production Rails applications run background workers in a separate process.
+There's a few ways of accomplishing that on Fly that are [outlined in the multiple-processes](/docs/app-guides/multiple-processes) docs.

 The quickest way to run multiple processes in one region is via the `processes` directive in the `fly.toml` file.